EnigmaCurry/d.rymcg.tech/mopidy/README.md

 ### Enable the Traefik MPD entrypoint

 The MPD client uses a custom TCP protocol.
-To proxy this in Traefik, you must enable the MPD endpoint on the separate port 6600:
+To proxy this in Traefik, you must enable the MPD entrypoint on the separate port `6600`, as well as the Snapcast entrypoint on port `1704`:

  * In your terminal, change to the **traefik** directory.
  * You must reconfigure the **traefik** `.env_{DOCKER_CONTEXT}` file,